Meet Building Safety Act requirements for higher-risk buildings

 Design changes during construction are normal, but under the BSA regime they require formal management.
 Designers must work with the Principal Contractor to ensure changes are properly assessed and recorded.

 Gateway 3 is the completion checkpoint.
-Before anyone can occupy the building, the Building Safety Regulator must issue a Building Assessment Certificate.
-The application requires sign-off from multiple duty holders, including the Principal Designer.
+Before anyone can occupy the building, the Building Safety Regulator must issue a completion certificate under the Building (Higher-Risk Buildings Procedures) (England) Regulations 2023.
+(This is separate from the Building Assessment Certificate, which the Principal Accountable Person applies for during occupation when directed by the regulator.)
+The completion certificate application requires sign-off from multiple duty holders, including the Principal Designer.

 The Principal Designer (or someone acting on their behalf with appropriate authority) must sign a declaration confirming that: